salesforce/bazel-eclipse/docs/bef/install.md

 ### Known Issues

 If you have a problem, searching the full [Issues list](https://github.com/salesforce/bazel-eclipse/issues) is a good thing to do.

 ### Updating your Bazel Eclipse feature

-If you would like a newer build of the Bazel Eclipse feature, you will need to re-install it.
+If you would like a newer build of the Bazel Eclipse feature, you should Eclipse built-in *Help > Check for Updates* functionality.
-Repeat the above steps using with a newer version.

 ### Using the Bazel Eclipse Feature